 1. Is there an admission fee to enter St. Mark’s Basilica?

 Yes.
-While the main nave was historically free for walk-ins, there is now a standard entry fee.
-A basic walk-in ticket costs €3.00, while a timed, skip-the-line ticket booked online in advance costs €10.00.
 Additional fees apply for specific areas inside, such as the St. Mark’s Museum, the Loggia (outer terrace), and the Pala d’Oro.

 2. Can I bring a backpack or large bag inside?